 Private collection is not appropriate where a parent's physical or mental illness makes it unlikely that private arrangements would be sustainable.

 Private collection is not appropriate where the payer has 'supervised contact' with a child of the relationship.

 Litigation between the parents may indicate private collection is not appropriate.
 It is irrelevant whether the litigation is about child support issues or an unrelated matter.
 Litigation can be a cause of stress or concern which may make moving to, or sustaining, private arrangements more difficult.

 History of disputes

-A history of disputes documented on a DHS case (e.g. ongoing disputes about payments or care arrangements) may indicate that private collection would not be appropriate.
+A history of disputes between the parents documented on Services Australia's records (e.g. ongoing disputes about payments or care arrangements) may indicate that private collection would not be appropriate.